 In the off chance that you miss something important, PRTG Network Monitor has you covered with alerts.
 Whenever a sensor takes a reading that exceeds a certain threshold you are sent a notification to take action.
 Notifications can be sent to you via email, text message, or push notifications to ensure that you keep up with events as they unfold.

-There are many different pricing options available for PRTG Network Monitor so we recommend that you check out the pricing section to see which package is right for you.
+There are many different pricing options available for PRTG Network Monitor so we recommend that you check out the pricing section on their site to see which package is right for you.
 There is even a free version for smaller businesses which can monitor 100 sensors free of charge.
-The full version of PRTG Network Monitor is available as a 30-day free trial.

 Next up on this list we have OpenVAS.
 OpenVAS is an open source vulnerability assessment tool that was originally based on the Nessus network scanning tool.
 This vulnerability scanner is used by companies of all sizes and is regularly updated with Network Vulnerability Tests to keep it up-to-date (there are over 50,000 in total!).